sarken/docs/front_end_coding/writing-a-skin.markdown

     }
     ```

 4. It's hard to read on that busy pattern, so let's give the main content of the site a translucent white background.
-We'll let the pattern stick out on the sides by setting some margins, and we'll also round off the corners and give our white area a light shadow.
+We'll let the pattern stick out on the sides by setting some margins, and we'll also round off the corners and give our white area a drop shadow.
 We've previously been using hexadecimal values for the colors, but here we'll switch to RGBa to lower the opacity of our colors.
 (If you're using Internet Explorer 8 or earlier, you'll see solid colors instead.
 If this were the official Archive layout, we might use a special stylesheet to add transparency for Internet Explorer 8 and lower.)

     ```css
     #main {